scottyler89/dclustval/README.md

 ## What this repository doesn't do! ##

 This approach _only_ tells you whether the distances are recapitulated between two data splits.
 What it *does not* tell you is that your final clusters are biologically meaningful.
 They could be reproducibly different because of technical effects too.
-So still bring a health dose of caution to the interpretation of the clusters on the other side of using this repository!
+So still bring a healthy dose of caution to the interpretation of the clusters downstream!

 As a testimate to that, let's look at the results if we *did* use the "check out depth" option, giving cells a fairly tight log-normal distribution of total counts:
 ```python